What size machine can I build and how big is the work area?

-Like with any product you buy, any modifications made to the kit during or after assembly void the warranty and support.
+Like with any product you buy, any modifications made to it during or after assembly void the warranty and support.

 Do you ship internationally?

-At this time I ship Australia wide.
-I have recently been in touch with a freight forwarder and the estimated shipping cost to the USA is approx $200.
+I ship Australia wide for a flat rate of $100.
+The estimated shipping cost to the USA is approx $250.
 Feel free to contact me with your shipping address if you want an accurate cost.

 What is your shipping lead time?

 If the kits are in stock, they will usually ship within a week, and you will be emailed a tracking number by the courier.
 If there are any delays, I will be in touch to let you know.